 In 1972 two major events occurred for the Group.
 Midyear the scope was widened to include the plasma science field and in September the group was given Society status.
 The augmented group became the Nuclear and Plasma Sciences Society.
 March of 1973 saw the debut of a second publication, the Transactions on Plasma Science.
 NPSS thus has the distinction of issuing two publications, in addition to a newsletter.

 Over the years the Society has inaugurated or assumed responsibility for a number of conferences.
 Every year the Society sponsors conferences on Plasma Science, Radiation Effects, and Nuclear Science.
-Conferences on Particle Accelerators and Engineering Problems in Fusion Research and Data Acquisition in Nuclear and Particle Physics are sponsored every other year.
+Conferences on Particle Accelerators, Fusion Engineering, and Data Acquisition in Nuclear and Particle Physics are sponsored every other year.
 In addition, other conferences such as Symposium on Nuclear Power systems are co-sponsored by the Society.

 NPSS Nuclear Power Initiative

 There is resurgence in interest in nuclear power throughout the world as a result of the exponentially growing demand for energy and the simultaneous concerns for production of green house gases from conventional fossil-fuel power plants.
 Global electricity needs are expected to double well before 2050 with the largest fraction of that new generation of power coming from coal.
 Nuclear power is a rapidly growing element in the global energy mix, with some projecting the number of nuclear plants in the world growing by as much as a factor three, to 1200 plants, by 2050.

 The IEEE NPSS Nuclear Science Symposium (NSS) originated in the early 50’s and has been held annually since.
 The symposium concentrated on the detectors and electronics for high-energy and nuclear physics and is recognized as the premier meeting for leading developments in these fields.